DigitalBrainJS/cp-koa/jsdoc2md/README.hbs.md

   }).listen(ctx.scope.signal);
 })
 ````
-CPKoa ctx object has a shortcut to do this easier:
+CPKoa's ctx object has a shortcut to do this easier:
 ````javascript
 app.use(async (ctx) => {
   await ctx.run(function* () { // this async routine will be cancelled when the client disconnecting